 - You have a handful of students who you wish to release a quiz to, perhaps you have decided to give these students the option to complete an in-unit re-sit of a particular assessment.

-- You wish to allow students to opt in to see additional content on a particular topic (e.g. cycling interest group) and you wish them to sign up with a form (sign up sheet) and release a folder of content to only these students (adaptive release)
+- You wish to allow students to opt in to see additional content on a particular topic (e.g. cycling interest group) and you want them to sign up with a form (sign up sheet) and release a folder of content to only these students (adaptive release)

 Multiple Groups for Collaborative Work